capnproto/capnproto/doc/language.md

 ### Comments

-Comments are indicated by hash signs and extend to the end of the line;
+Comments are indicated by hash signs and extend to the end of the line:

 {% highlight capnp %}
 # This is a comment.